Skip to main content

 Routes define how flows choose their next step.
 Routes are named exits on a step and determine which path the flow follows.
 Routes effectively turn step verdicts into transitions:

-• If a step ends in the verified scenario, the transition with route "verified" is taken.
+• If a step ends in the verified scenario, the transition with port "verified" is taken.

 A simplified transition object looks like this: